bitrise-io/devcenter/_articles/en/reviews/uploading-and-downloading-code-signing-files-with-bitrise-api.md

 ## Listing the uploaded files of an app

-Wondering how many code signing files belong to an app?
+Wondering how many iOS code signing files belong to an app?
 Get a list of them with the [relevant Bitrise API](https://api-docs.bitrise.io/) using the `GET` method.

 The required parameter is: